Chiefs revenge tour begins with Houston, gets Tennessee next

 INJURIES

-Defensive tackle Chris Clark tweaked his calf last week and tried to play Sunday, but he wound up inactive when he couldn’t make it through pregame warm-ups.
+Defensive tackle Chris Jones tweaked his calf last week and tried to play Sunday, but he wound up inactive when he couldn’t make it through pregame warm-ups.
 The Chiefs hope he is back — and close to 100 percent — to help deal with Henry, who gouged them for 188 yards and two touchdowns when they met earlier this season.

 KEY NUMBER